LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In order to implement such a pipeline, the `yaml` file format was chosen for the definition of the pipeline, as this is  for non programmers to understand and can also be easily edited with a plain text editor.
-Detailed examples can be found in the documentation[@MagneticReadoutProcessingReadTheDocs].
+Detailed examples can be found in the documentation [@MagneticReadoutProcessingReadTheDocs].
 The pipeline definition consists of sections which execute the appropriate Python commands in the background.
-The signatures in the `yaml` file are called using `reflection` and a real-time search of the loaded `global() symbol table`[@PythonGlobalSymbolTable].
+The signatures in the `yaml` file are called using `reflection` and a real-time search of the loaded `global()` functions symbol table [@PythonGlobalSymbolTable].
 This system makes almost all Python functions available to the user.
-To simplify use, a pre-defined list of verified functions for use in pipelines is listed in the documentation[@MagneticReadoutProcessingReadTheDocs].
+To simplify use, a pre-defined list of verified functions for use in pipelines is listed in the documentation [@MagneticReadoutProcessingReadTheDocs].
  The following pipeline definition \ref{lst:mrpuddp_example_yaml} shows the previously defined steps \ref{example_measurement_analysis_pipeline.png} as `yaml` syntax.

 ```yaml {#lst:mrpuddp_example_yaml caption="Example YAML code of an user defined processing pipeline with six stages linked together"}